-- Student records and information are protected and governed by federal and state laws and the college's Student Records Policy and Guidelines. - Information about student views, beliefs, private activities, and political associations that is acquired or learned by college employees in the course of work is to be treated with professional judgment and confidentiality. - 3.
+- Student records and information are protected and governed by federal and state laws and the college's Student Records Policy and Procedure # 5140 and corresponding Guidelines. - Information about student views, beliefs, private activities, and political associations which is acquired or learned by college employees in the course of work is to be treated with professional judgment and confidentiality. - 3.
 Professional evaluations and references about the ability and character of students may be provided under appropriate circumstances.